The-OpenROAD-Project/OpenLane/regression_results/README.md

     - Basic Regression Script:

         The parameters that have multiple values inside the brackets will form the combinations.
-So here all combinations of GLB_RT_ADJUSTMENT and FP_CORE_UTIL will be tried.
+So here all combinations of GRT_ADJUSTMENT and FP_CORE_UTIL will be tried.

         ```
-        GLB_RT_ADJUSTMENT=(0.1,0.15)
+        GRT_ADJUSTMENT=(0.1,0.15)
         FP_CORE_UTIL=(40,50)
         PL_TARGET_DENSITY=(0.4)
         SYNTH_STRATEGY=(1,3)